kp1258/ERPFrontend/README.md

 # ERPFrontend
 This project is a part of the ERP system supporting management of production and trade company.
-Client side application consuming web API.
+The purpose of this system is to standarize order processing and support resource management.
+This project is client side application consuming web API.

 ## Technologies
-Project is created with:
 * React.js
 * JavaScript

-## Key features
+## Features
 * Placing and processing orders
 * Warehouse state management
 * User accounts management